-Horse Guards Parade consists of two sections: a large parade ground that faces St. James’s Park, and a smaller courtyard on Whitehall.
-This second section is usually guarded by two cavalrymen from the Household Division – a throwback to the road’s distant days as a Palace, even though all that remains of Whitehall Palace today is Banqueting House across the street.
+Horse Guards Parade is made up of a large parade ground that faces St. James’s Park, and a smaller courtyard on Whitehall.
+This second section is usually guarded by two cavalrymen from the Household Division – a throwback to the area’s past as a palace, even though all that remains of Whitehall Palace today is Banqueting House.

 The parade ground is bordered by old military and government offices, and a brown brick wall along the side of Downing Street.
 It is also home to some cannons and statues of military generals, including Lord Kitchener (

 Your Country Needs You!) and the Queen’s cousin Lord Mountbatten (killed by the IRA in 1979).